webdew-logo-new_v2-1

 What is camera tracking?

-In terms of post-production or video editing, camera tracking is the process of recreating the camera path taken by the actual real-life camera.
+Regarding post-production or video editing, camera tracking is recreating the camera path the actual real-life camera takes.

-For instance, you have shot a decent 20-second video of your garden, and now you want to add an object to it.
+For instance, you have shot a 20-second video of your garden and now want to add an object.
 And, of course, you have to make it look real.

 Now, importing a 3D model and placing it on top of the footage won't exactly look real or good, for that matter.
 Why?
-Well, the ground in your video would be moving, and you will have to animate the 3D model frame by frame to follow (unless, of course, you were holding the camera absolutely still).
+Well, the ground in your video would be moving, and you will have to animate the 3D model frame by frame to follow (unless you were holding the camera still).

-However, with the After Effects camera tracking feature, you can achieve all this in a pretty easier and less tiring way!
+However, with the After Effects camera tracking feature, you can achieve all this in a much easier and less tiring way!
 How?
 Let's find out!

 What is camera tracking used for?

-Now that you have the basic idea of what camera tracking is, the next question is: What will you use it for?
-For that, let's first take a quick glance at some excellent ways to utilize camera tracking.
+Now that you have the basic idea of camera tracking, the next question is: What will you use it for?
+Let's first glance at some excellent ways to utilize camera tracking.
 For instance, you can:

 • Stabilize motion